International Student Admissions

 Withdrawal Refunds

 In compliance with applicable requirements, DeVry issues refunds to students who completely withdraw from all classes prior to completing a session.
-Refund calculations are based on week of withdrawal, the policy of the state in which the student is attending and the policy of the student’s original state of residence.
+Refund calculations are based on week of withdrawal.
 Of the refund amounts calculated, the one most favorable to the student is issued.
 In all cases, policies are applied to tuition charged for the period of enrollment from which the student withdrew.
 Examples of refund calculations are available from the Student Finance Office.

 See the Academic Catalog for complete details.